By Maggie Walters

 What's the first thing that comes to mind when anyone mentions a heavy white wine?
 A good ole Chardonnay.
 I didn't want to swim too much against the flow here with this one.
 A buttery Chardonnay is a classic pairing for heavy, creamy foods, and around the holidays there's definitely a lot of rich foods to go around!
 This is a full, french oaked Chardonnay.
 It's got you covered from many different directions.
 It's good for foods with smoke, foods with baking spices, creamy foods, seafood, poultry, and the list goes on....
 The wine is balanced, well made, AND under $15.
 You're Aunt Martha who drinks exclusively Chardonnay will thank you for serving this!

 Fulcrum Anderson Valley Dry Gewurztraminer – Sale: $14.98

 Only 265 cases produced!!
 Gewurztraminer is definitely another one of those "classic" grape varieties for the holidays.
-I feel like Thanksgiving and Gewurztraminer are often used in the same sentence.
 This wine is from Anderson Valley California, although most wines of these varieties are seen in Alsace, France.
 Fret not, the winemaker really knows his stuff!
 This wine is full of floral notes, rich pear and a delicious hint of ginger spice.
 Gewurtz, after all, means spicy in the German language!
 This wine is luscious and rich without oak and malolactic enhancements like the Chardonnay mentioned previously.

 Domaine Dupeuble Pere et Fils Beaujolais, France – Sale $11.99